fbpx

 If you develop any symptoms overseas, self-isolate and seek local medical attention immediately.

-Monkeypox information and support
+Mpox information and support

 As we find ourselves in another unprecedented situation, let’s keep in mind that queer communities have a long legacy of doing the right thing to protect ourselves and our loved ones.
-We don’t know when monkeypox might end in Australia.
+We don’t know when mpox might end in Australia.
 But we can be sure that in the face of one more health issue, we’ll navigate it with grace, compassion and care for each other.

 Got questions?
 Contact us online or through Messenger.
 Alternatively, reach out to your local LGBTQ health organisation.